 - What’s your favourite non-vegan treat?
 Find a vegan recipe to make by yourself, or a café serving it.

 - Craving meat?
 Eat plants first, and that hunger may subside.
 If you still crave it, you’ll end up having a smaller serving.

 - Hang out more with animals.
 Drive out of the city and spend a day at a farm.
 I find eye-gazing with cows almost turns up my love factor.
-This might build your motivation up, if you need a boost.
+This might build your motivation up if you need a boost.
 A stuffed toy to hug might also help.
-Or posting a photo of large, kind eyes of a gorgeous animal on your fridge.
+Or post a photo of large, kind eyes of a gorgeous animal on your fridge.

 Come up with your own ‘Moo-ve on’ mantra!

 - Family driving you nuts?
 Be patient.
-You’ve done your research, you know why you’re doing this, but you may have become an alien to your family.
-Be clear about what changes you’ve made and why, but also go about your new lifestyle quietly and don’t expect any one to follow suit.
+You’ve done your research, you know why you’re doing this, but you may have become alien to your family.
+Be clear about what changes you’ve made and why, but also go about your new lifestyle quietly and don’t expect anyone to follow suit.
 Shouting at them for serving you foie gras may not help.

 - Have you tried different meat-replacements?
 Think tofu, quinoa or beans.

 - Homework day: search the Internet for foods you wouldn’t believe are not actually vegan.